 Treatments

-As part of the evaluation for pulmonary hypertension (PH), your medical team will request a variety of labwork, imaging studies, and other functional testing to make a diagnosis of pulmonary hypertension and if so, what type.
+As part of the evaluation for pulmonary hypertension (PH), your medical team will request a variety of blood tests, imaging studies, and other functional testing to confirm the diagnosis of PH and determine the type.

-Once the diagnosis of pulmonary hypertension is confirmed by a diagnostic right heart catheterization (RHC), the PH team will recommend a treatment plan that is based on the type of pulmonary hypertension, since each type has different treatment options.
-It is also possible to have more than one type of pulmonary hypertension, in which case the team will provide you with a personalized treatment plan that they feel is best.
+Once the diagnosis of PH is confirmed by a diagnostic right heart catheterization, the PH team will recommend a treatment plan based on the type of PH.
+Each type of PH has different treatment options.
+Some people have a mix of different types of PH, in which case the PH team will provide a personalized treatment plan.

 Treatment of Pulmonary Hypertension by Type

-Group 2 pulmonary hypertension (PH) is a condition where pulmonary pressures are increased from transmitted pressures from the left side of the heart.
+Group 2 PH is a condition where the lung blood vessel pressure increases due to high pressure on the left side of the heart.
 For patients with PH due to left heart disease, treating the underlying left heart disease that is causing the pulmonary hypertension is the number one priority.
-This may involve treating heart failure, valve disease (such as a leaky or tight valve) or abnormal heart rhythms (like atrial fibrillation).
-Managing fluid balance with diuretics, or “water pills” (medications that make one urinate) is also helpful to offload some of the work of the heart.
+This may involve treating heart failure, valve disease (such as a leaky or tight valve), or abnormal heart rhythms (like atrial fibrillation).
+Managing fluid balance with diuretics, or “water pills” (medications that make one urinate), is also helpful to offload some of the work of the heart.

-Group 4 pulmonary hypertension (PH) occurs when there is obstruction or blockages to blood flow in the pulmonary arteries and most often is related to unresolved pulmonary emboli (old blood clots in the lungs).
-When pulmonary hypertension occurs due to these chronic blood clots in the lungs (chronic thromboembolic pulmonary hypertension, also known as CTEPH), treatment with blood thinners is important.
-Patients should also be evaluated at a specialized center to determine if the distribution of blood clots is amenable to removal via surgery (called a thromboendarterectomy), which can be curative.
-Other patients may have a disease more suitable for a less invasive procedure called balloon pulmonary angioplasty (BPA) that uses balloon dilation to open up pulmonary vessels that are narrowed or blocked with chronic blood clots.
-An oral medication called riociguat can also be used in addition to or instead of the above procedures on a case-by-case basis.
+Group 4 PH occurs when there is obstruction to blood flow in the pulmonary arteries.
+It most often is related to longstanding unresolved blood clots in the vessels of the lung.
+Treating with blood thinners is important when PH occurs due to chronic blood clots in the lungs (chronic thromboembolic pulmonary hypertension, also known as CTEPH).
+Patients should be evaluated at a specialized center to determine if the distribution of blood clots is amenable to removal via surgery (called a thromboendarterectomy), which can be curative.
+Other patients may have obstructions that are more suitable for a less invasive procedure called balloon pulmonary angioplasty (BPA).
+In BPA, balloon dilation opens up lung vessels that are narrowed or blocked with chronic blood clots.
+An oral medication called riociguat (Adempas) can also be used in addition to or instead of the above procedures on a case-by-case basis.

-Supportive treatment is important in all types of pulmonary hypertension.
-This involves ensuring optimal fluid balance, with strategies like limiting sodium and fluid intake, taking diuretics (which help you to urinate extra fluid and keep swelling controlled), treating low oxygen levels with supplemental oxygen, diagnosing and treating sleep apnea if present, maintaining a healthy diet and getting regular exercise.
+Supportive treatment is important in all types of PH.
+This involves ensuring optimal fluid balance, with strategies like limiting sodium and fluid intake, taking diuretics (which help you to urinate extra fluid and keep swelling controlled), treating low oxygen levels with supplemental oxygen, diagnosing and treating sleep apnea if present, and maintaining a healthy diet.
+Getting regular exercise is important as well - your PH team may recommend cardiac or pulmonary rehabilitation, a monitored exercise program that can be very helpful.

 Medication Groups